Why I No Longer Listen to Experts

 Today, phones have up to 564 Gb.

 Steve Ballmer, then CEO of Microsoft, said the iPhone would fail.
-Ah?
+It was one of the greatest strategic business failure of the decade.

 In February 2020, Jamie Dimon, CEO of JP Morgan Chase, the US biggest bank, said he didn’t see any risks or bubbles in the worldwide economy but in southern countries’ national debt.